MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 grug is a modding language that was designed and created alongside the writing of this article, and is founded on two modding observations:
 1. Most mods just want to add basic content, like more guns and creatures
-2. Most mods just want to run some basic code whenever a common event happens, like having an actor spawn explosions when they die
+2. Most mods just want to run some basic code whenever a common event happens, like having an actor spawn three explosions when they die

 # grug example